AlexanderFabisch/annotator/README.md

 bounding boxes with your mouse directly on the image.
 Shortcuts for some actions are usually given in brackets, for example `Play (Space)` tells you that the space key will start playing the video.
 Do not forget to save your annotations in the end!
-All images are buffered until you press save.
+All annotated images are buffered until you press save.
 If you run out of memory you can free it by saving from time to time.

 ## Output